jordandelaney2018/KF6018_Semester-2-Group-Assignment/README.md

 # KF6018_A2_w16015149_w16019711_w16007006_w14015821

 ## Instructions
+* Hub Area
-* Hub Area, move hand onto the position of the balls to select a game to play (The instructions are also links to the pages to help with testing)
+  * Move hand onto the position of the balls to select a game to play
+  * The instructions are also links to the pages to help with testing)
+* Archery Game
+  * Bow is attached to your left hand
+  * Touch your right shoulder with your right hand to get a new arrow
+  * Touch your hands together to 'nock' the arrow
+  * Touch your right shoulder again to fire
-* Bow Page, (Please Note the target placed closer to you for testing the collision)
+  * **Please Note:** The target placed closer to you is for easier collision testing
+* Bowling Game
+  * Close hands to shoot barrage of balls to knock over the objects
+  * Once hands close the game will count down, and once the countdown is hit the game will allow you to reset
+  * Clap to reset game
+  * Use mouse click to go back to main menu
-* Bowl Page,
+* Explosion Game
-* Explison Page,
+  *

 ## Rendering Elements

+* Trees, floor and targets all have textures
+* Rainfall in hub area & archery game
 *

 ## Motion Sensing Features